Kikobeats/js-mythbusters/docs/number/parse-string.md

 | `num - 0`           | 1000     | 10.9     | NaN         | 11      | NaN     | NaN     |
 | `+num`              | 1000     | 10.9     | NaN         | 11      | NaN     | NaN     |

-Despite the differences of the results, it does not matter too much the method used in terms of perfomance.
+Despite the differences of the results, it does not matter too much which method you use in terms of performance.

-`+num` is the shortest way and probably used in JavaScript minification tools.
+`+num` is the shortest way and is often used in JavaScript minification tools.

 Use `Number(num)` constructor should be enough evidence of your intention.

 If you want to use one of the tricky ways, keep in mind that the intention is not always obvious.

-A solution could be wrap them into a named function:
+A solution could be to wrap them into a named function:

 ```js
 const toNumber = num => +num